oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 was merged cleanly without any extra commits by maintainers.
 In other cases we have to do some cleanup to account for breaking changes in our dependencies.

-We've been using this approach on several projects now, and are pretty satisfied with the reduction in PR noise without compromising on security and features.
+We've been using this approach on several projects now, and are thrilled with the reduction in PR noise without compromising on security and features.
 So, without further ado, here's the sweet YAML file you can drop into your repo:

+{% raw %}
 ```yml
 # File: .github/workflows/upgrade-dependencies.yml
 name: Upgrade dependencies